verrazzano/docs/content/en/docs/customize/opensearch.md

 - `Shard Size`

   For logging, shard sizes between 10 and 50 GB usually perform well.
   For search-intensive operations, 10-25 GB is usually a good shard size.
 Overall, it is a best practice that OpenSearch shard size should not go above 50GiB for a single shard.
+You will have to reindex your data when the shards exceed 50 GiB.

 - `Primary shards Count`

    Approximate Number of Primary Shards = (Source Data + Room to Grow) * 1.1) / Desired Shard Size

    This equation helps compensate for data growth over time.
-But make sure the shard size calculated from this should follow our 10-50GB recommendation.
-You will have to reindex your data when the shards exceed 50 GiB.